rekha-chitkara/Data-Structures/README.md

 # Data-Structures
-This repo contains various programs during study of data structures in University.
+This repo contains various programs during study of data structures in university.